shivangiupadhyay29/pokemon-dictonary/README.md

 Please install the dependencies before running the application on local with `npm install` command

-You need to install ng cli first gloabbly on your local system to for runnig the command `ng start`
+You need to install ng cli first globally on your local system to for runnig the command `ng start`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 If for some reason you are not able to run with `ng serve` command trye `npm run start`